 As a result, \dataset contained \textbf{900 reviews containing coded language} out of 7,744 manually annotated reviews.
 These 7,744 items include the 5,391 annotated restaurant reviews from the Pilot Study, as well as cases surfaced throughout the iterations.

 \paragraph{Annotating Coded Language Classes.} Based on the accumulated coded-language instances, we developed a taxonomy of seven coded-language categories (Section~\ref{sec:taxonomy}) and annotated each review using multi-label class assignments.
 During annotation, annotators first identified whether a review contained coded language, then marked the exact text spans that were coded.
 Each coded span, consisting of one or more characters, was assigned a single category corresponding to its primary encoding strategy.
+It is possible for a single span to involve multiple encoding mechanisms.
+But for annotation consistency and downstream evaluation clarity, we adopted a one-to-one span–category mapping, assigning each span to its dominant encoding strategy.
+Our annotation decision was based on both surface form and intended meaning.
+While some expressions may involve layered transformations, we categorize them according to the most salient observable mechanism.
+For example, the expression `` \begin{CJK}{UTF8}{gbsn}铁\end{CJK} '' derives from the phrase ``\begin{CJK}{UTF8}{gbsn}铁憨憨\end{CJK}'' (tie3 han1 han1, meaning ``silly'').
+The transformation involves an intermediate phonetic substitution \begin{CJK}{UTF8}{gbsn}憨\end{CJK} (han1, silly) to \begin{CJK}{UTF8}{gbsn}汉\end{CJK} (han4), to \begin{CJK}{UTF8}{gbsn}汉堡\end{CJK} (han4 bao3, hamburger) which is , but the final surface form primarily manifests as emoji substitution.
+Therefore, it is labeled under emoji substitution in our taxonomy.
 A review could contain multiple spans using different strategies and thus receive multiple coded-language labels.
 This annotation process resulted in 184 unique coded spans across the dataset.
 While each span was assigned a single encoding category, its decoded meaning could vary depending on contextual usage.